jpsogilis/truffle-travis/README.md

 ***

 ### Tips:
-If you want stop all containers:
+Stop all containers:

 `docker stop $(docker ps -a -q)`

-If you want delete all containers:
+Delete all containers:

 `docker rm $(docker ps -a -q)`

-If you want delete all images:
+Delete all images:

 `docker rmi $(docker images -a -q)`

+Caution !
+Thoses commands delete all containers/images on your machine.

 ___